 Indian Hills Community College Strategic Priorities

-- Strategic Priority: Improve internal and external communications
+Strategic Priority: Utilize targeted communication plans for internal and external stakeholders

 - The first two years of college work, including pre-professional education.